-A negative result can also provide a high degree of confidence that it is safe for an employee to return to work - providing the standard public health measures are used – masking in indoor working environments, distancing and good hand hygiene.
+A negative result can also provide a high degree of confidence that it is safe for an employee to return to work - providing the standard public health measures are used – wearing a mask if required or as you see fit, distancing and good hand hygiene.

-The Ministry of Health wants us all to record test results, including RATs, on our My COVID Record.
-It is an important part of being able to track the course of the outbreak accurately – which in turn may drive changes in rules or an easing of restrictions.
-As well as My COVID Record there is an 0800 number to phone them in, for those that are unable to access their My COVID Record or who don’t have one.
+The Ministry of Health wants us all to record test results, including RATs, on My COVID Record.
+It is an important part of being able to track the course of the outbreak accurately.
+As well as My COVID Record, there is an 0800 number to phone them in, for those that are unable to access their My COVID Record or who don’t have one.

-Almost as important, entering a positive result online will connect you with the supports you or your whānau might need while isolating – including how to obtain essential supplies for example.
+Almost as important, entering a positive result online will connect you with the supports you or your whānau might need while isolating – including how to obtain essential supplies.

-There is no need for people that test positive for COVID-19 or who have been identified as a close household contact (ie live with someone who has COVID-19) to get a medical certificate.
+There is no need for people that test positive for COVID-19 or who have been identified as a household contact (i.e. live with someone who has COVID-19) to get a medical certificate.

 Neither a medical certificate or a negative test is needed to show a new employee doesn’t have COVID-19 – unless it is the employer’s own policy, in which case they should provide a RAT.